dabeaz/blog/2021/restarting-a-blog.md

 > **lonkeknol - 30 Aug 2021:**
 > I like this idea so much that I couldn't resist trying out the 'pull request comment' workflow.
 It makes it feel almost like a collaborative blog project because you're editing the blog post itself.
 You could even have meta discussions on the pull request itself.

+> **ahopkins - 30 Aug 2021:**
+> Agreed.
+Kudos to you. 👏 This is totally going to catch on.
+Why aren't more people doing this?
+Or, maybe they are and I am just blind to it.
+Good luck Dave.